common-fate/docs-archive/docs/approvals/deploying-granted/03-deploying.md

 ![](/img/approvals-getting-started/03-admin.png)

 You'll see that we don't have access to anything yet!
 To set this up, we'll need to add an Access Provider.
+Click through to the next page to see what the next steps are.